GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/6-lab.md

 - `BuildArray2` builds an array of unique random numbers.
 It accepts an `items` parameter that determines the number of items in the array and a `sortOrder` parameter that determines whether the array is sorted in ascending or descending order.
 - `sortDecending2` and `sortAscending2` are comparison functions that tell the `sort()` method how to sort numbers in ascending or descending order.

-Convert the functions to a TypeScript class:
+Convert the functions to a TypeScript class.

-1. Copy the TypeScript code into the [Playground](https://www.typescriptlang.org/play) or a TypeScript file in your Visual Studio Code workspace.
+1. Copy and paste the following JavaScript code your TypeScript editor.

     ```typescript
+    /*  EXERCISE 1
+    TODO: Convert the three functions to a new class called BuildArray by defining the
+    properties, constructor, and accessors, converting the sortAscending2 and sortDescending2
+    functions to private methods of the class, and converting the buildArray2 function to
+    a public method of the class. */

-    // Comparison function that tells the sort method how to sort numbers in descending order
+    /*  sortDescending2 is a comparison function that tells the sort method how to sort numbers
+        in descending order. */

     let sortDescending2 = (a: number, b: number) => {
         if (a > b) {
             return -1;;